|

 "[X] minutes of sun per day" that

-could be assured to provide sufficient vitamin D
+would be assured to provide sufficient vitamin D

 for all people.
 This introduces the risk that